Sterling High School (Houston): Curriculum

 Sterling is the home of HISD's high school aviation magnet program; students must take Federal Aviation Administration (FAA) approved-based courses before being eligible to take up to 30 hours of flight time.
 Students may then take the FAA written examination.
 As of 2001 Lentz Enterprises and Raiders Tiger Flying Club provides flight instruction to Sterling students; it had done so since circa 1999, and the HISD board of education renewed the club's contract in 2001.
 In 2000 the magnet program had 200 students.
 As of 2011 the annual magnet program funding was $46,363.

 Culture

 Mitchell stated that the student body enjoys Homecoming since "It's like Mardi Gras for a week long."

 The school is composed of Hispanic, Latino, and African American Students.
 The students all actively participate during Hispanic Heritage Month, Black History Month, and Cinco De Mayo.
 With parties, festivals, fashion shows, committee pot lucks, and much more.

-The school upholds letting students explore themselves creatively.
-Allowing students to start clubs, suggest ideas, and express what they would like to see as students.

-Students enjoy engaging in school spirit by participating in dress out days.